sulbhathube/Spring-JPA-Hibernate-RDS-Posgres/README.md

-# Spring Data JPA with Hibernate using MySql Example
+# Spring Data JPA with Hibernate using Posgresql/Mysql Example
 This project depicts the Spring Boot Example with Spring Data JPA with Hibernate using MySql Example.

 ## Description